Millions to pay tax on savings interest: how to pay less

 How much tax will I pay on my savings?

+So, basic rate taxpayers will pay 20%, higher rate taxpayers will pay 40% and additional rate taxpayers will pay 45%.
 There is a further allowance in the form of the ‘starting rate for savings’, reserved for low earners.
 If you have taxable income below £17,570 then you will benefit from a 0% rate on the first £5,000 of your savings income, rather than £1,000.

-The more money you have in savings and the higher your income tax band, the more you will have to pay in tax on your savings interest.
+The more money you have in savings and the higher your income tax band, the more you will probably have to pay in tax on your savings interest.

 How many people pay tax on their savings interest?

-A freedom of information request from investment platform AJ Bell found that HMRC is expecting more than 2.73 million people to have to pay tax on their savings interest in the current tax year.
+The number of people paying tax on the interest from their savings has jumped significantly.
+A freedom of information request from investment platform AJ Bell found that HMRC expected more than 2.73 million people to have to pay tax on their savings interest in the 2023/24 tax year.
 That includes 1.37 million basic rate taxpayers.

-That’s a rise of around a million overall on the 2022-23 tax year, while back in 2020-21 fewer than 800,000 savers paid tax on their savings interest.
+That’s a rise of around a million overall on the 2022/23 tax year.
+Back in 2020/21, fewer than 800,000 savers paid tax on their savings interest.

 When will I start paying tax on my savings?